Onyo/vtex-client/README.md

 ## Overview

 - VTEX uses JSON in requests and responses data
-- By default successful responses of POST requests are always empty
 - The library does not validate the request data before sending it to keep compatibility with future updates in the VTEX API

 All information about data specifications and flows can be found at the following links: